 The purpose of the Reach Higher Shasta Counseling Initiative is to develop a systematic approach to high school counseling across the county so that no matter which high school a student attends, the student and the student’s family would receive the same college, career, and personal development information and support in grades 9-12 across all of the four participating districts.

 We are working to train all of our K-2 teachers across the county on the new Basic Phonics Skills.
 This Program assures that books get into the hands of youth in Shasta County.
-The goal is to assure that literacy is promoted and that children can read by the Third-grade marker.
+The goal is to assure that literacy is promoted and that children can read at grade level by the third grade.

 College and Career Signing Day